2010 Asia JusticeMakers Fellow, Indonesia

 Ajeng seeks to ensure that detainees exercise the right to legal counsel extended to them by Indonesia’s constitution.
 By establishing a partnership with a major detention centre in Jakarta, she will conduct a needs assessment to evaluate the actual condition of the accused, the legal problems they face, and the likelihood of successfully defending their cases.
 Accordingly, she will design educational tools to carry out a regular series of legal training and human rights educational sessions, and enlist a team of lawyers, law professors, paralegals and law students to conduct these events.
 While it is critical to inform the detainees of their rights, Ajeng also believes it is essential to motivate them to exercise these protections.
 Thus she has recruited psychologists to complement the panel of legal stakeholders during the sessions.
 She will also institutionalize legal advising skills by training a select group of convicted detainees to continue the educational sessions and assist the prison warden in providing legal services.

-Part of Ajeng’s project revolved around training tamping, convicted prisoners who hold jobs in the prison offices, on the Indonesian Criminal Procedure Code and legal rights guaranteed to detainees.
-During the course of the fellowship Ajeng successfully completed training for five tamping.
-She found that in the training of tamping, not only were the accused helped by having people in the prison who were knowledgeable on rights and more easily accessible, but also the tamping themselves benefited from the training’s.
+Part of Ajeng’s project revolved around training paralegal advocates (convicted prisoners who hold jobs in the prison offices), on the Indonesian Criminal Procedure Code and legal rights guaranteed to detainees.
+During the course of the fellowship Ajeng successfully completed training for five such paralegal advocates.
+She found that in the training, not only were the accused helped by having people in the prison who were knowledgeable on rights and more easily accessible, but the paralegal advocates themselves benefited from the training’s.
 The psychological effects of being incarcerated are numerous.
 Through this program their confidence increased significantly and in the end they reported that they felt more useful and began to seek out other leadership roles.
-All the tamping stated that if other prisoners asked them a question they not only felt comfortable in trying to answer them but also comfortable in directing those inquiries to the correct prison staff or lawyers from Ajeng’s NGO.
-Other accomplishments throughout Ajeng projects included making brochures that detailed legal rights, which were a main tool in many of the training’s she conducted.
+All of them stated that if other prisoners asked them a question they not only felt comfortable in trying to answer them but also comfortable in directing those inquiries to the correct prison staff or lawyers from Ajeng’s NGO.
+Other accomplishments throughout Ajeng projects included making brochures that detailed legal rights, which were a principle tool in many of the training’s she conducted.